AI AGENTS

 • Users confirming actions via “yes” or “no” without full visibility

-• Incomplete previews of actions (e.g. truncated email content)
+• Incomplete previews (e.g. truncated email content)

 • No way to edit before execution